Skip to main content

 Tell me about judgments + liens mortgages

 An unpaid judgment doesn’t just sit quietly.
-Creditors can register a writ against your property, and once a writ is in place it can escalate to a sheriff’s seizure and forced sale of your home.
-A-lenders won’t touch a file with an active judgment or lien on title, and every week you wait the legal costs and interest grow.
-The fix is almost always equity, not income — if you own a home with room in it, we can refinance, pay the creditors out in one move, and hand you back a clean title.
+Creditors can register a writ against your property, and once a writ is in place it can escalate toward a sheriff’s seizure and forced sale of your home.
+A-lenders generally won’t fund a file with an active judgment or lien on title, and every week you wait the legal costs and interest can grow.
+The fix is usually equity, not income — if you own a home with room in it, we can often refinance, pay the creditors out in one move, and hand you back a clean title.

 What you get